marian-nmt/marian/CONTRIBUTING.md

 are atomic (learn more about _git squash_ to merge multiple commits and _git rebase -i_ to split a single huge commit into smaller pieces).

-The most recent branch to start working with usually is the `develop` branch.
-The changes from `develop` are merged with `master`, and after that the `VERSION` file should be updated.

 Ideally test your changes by running [Marian regression tests](http://github.com/marian-nmt/marian-regression-tests.git) locally: